pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 Getting back to `indexOf`, everything inside the loop is constant time, so the next question we have to consider is: how many times does the loop execute?

 If we get lucky, we might find the target object right away and return after testing only one element.
 If we are unlucky, we might have to test all of the elements.
-On average we expect to test half of the elements, so this method is considered linear except in the (unlikely) case that we know the target element is at the beginning of the array.
+On average, we expect to test half of the elements, so this method is considered linear except in the (unlikely) case that we know the target element is at the beginning of the array.

 The analysis of `remove` is similar.
 Here's my implementation: